Compare Balance Transfer Credit Cards

 Westpac Airpoints World Mastercard

-Earn 1 Airpoints Dollar for every $95 spent on the card, then 1 Airpoints Dollar for every $190 spent on your card each month.
+Earn 1 Airpoints dollar for every $95 spent up to $15,000, then 1 Airpoints dollar for every $190 spent monthly thereafter.

 Priority pass lounge | Extended Warranty Insurance up to 12 months | 90 days Purchase Protection